 One or more users (i.e., gaming applications) running on the same UE and each is treated as a different user.

+The reason for utilizing operator user-specific identities in the 3GPP network is to allow the operator to charge and provide service differentiation based on the user identifier.

 Support for the identification of non-3GPP devices that communicate via a gateway UE may also enable use cases such as the deployment of a 5G Mobile VPN that is managed by the network.
 A 5G Mobile VPN that can provide a secure and reliable connection between an enterprise’s equipment, which includes non-3GPP devices, and authorized UEs that are located off-premises.
 In Rel-18, as part of 5WWC_Ph2, support was added for AUN3 devices behind a 5G-RG.
 Support for AUN3 devices requires that each device has its own SUPI, its own subscription data, and that a separate NAS context be maintained by the AMF and 5G-RG for each AUN3.
 Furthermore, the 5G-RG establishes a separate PDU Session on behalf of each AUN3 device.
 A goal of this work is to enable the non-3GPP devices to be identified and to use only the subscription of the UE or RG to access the 5GC.

 Support for associating an identifier with traffic of a UE may enable charging and service differentiation by an RG’s home network operator for users whose non-3GPP device(s) connect to the 5GC via the RG.